 If your goal is to lose weight, there are a handful of ways to make that happen.
-And while adjusting your diet is key, adding exercise will help make your goals a reality.
+While adjusting your diet is key, adding exercise will help make your goals a reality.
 But there’s a huge difference between a 20-minute walk-and-talk with your friends and a two-hour brick workout.
 Both can be effective – but how do you know what’s really getting you where you want to go?
+What should be your target heart rate for weight loss?

 1. Don’t obsess over the “fat-burning zone.”